rssteachingstats/ukcots/content/home.md

 * *Registration opens*: 22 March, 2024
 * *Registration closes*: 31 May, 2024

+## Registration fee

+We anticipate the the conference registration fee will be £160 for two days, and £100 for one day.
+We expect to confirm these anticipated fees by February, 2024, at the latest.

 ## Conference mailing list

 We have a mailing list for regular updates updates about the conference.